-The largest partner in the University, Inverness College UHI, is based at Inverness Campus catering for over 6,500 students.
-The new high quality building provides for full and part-time students, as well as offering a range of facilities open to all of the community.
+The largest partner in the university, Inverness College UHI, is based at Inverness Campus which caters for over 6,500 students.
+The new high quality building provides for full and part-time students, as well as offering a range of facilities which are open to all of the community.

 The Breadth of Opportunity

 The university in Inverness offers a wide ranging curriculum from national certificate to post graduate degrees with over 200 courses in 30 subject areas.
 Working with the business community is a priority with a large selection of commercial courses, many of them bespoke, catering for the needs of a diverse range of sectors and professions.
 Each course is designed with an employer or industry in mind to ensure maximum benefit and return on investment.

 Inverness College UHI offers a range of degrees, many reflecting the industries and culture of the region.
 These include Architectural Technology, Archaeology, Engineering, Environmental Science, Oral Health Science and Sustainable Forest Management.